NCAR/ADF/README.md

 Finally, along with these python requirements, the `ncrcat` NetCDF Operator (NCO) is also needed.
 On the CISL machines, this can be loaded by simply running `module load nco` on the command line.

-## Running CAM diagnostics
+## Running ADF diagnostics

-To run an example of the CAM diagnostics, simply download this repo, setup your computing environment as described in the [Required software environment](https://github.com/NCAR/CAM_diagnostics/blob/main/README.md#required-software-environment) section above, modify the `config_cam_baseline_example.yaml` file (or create one of your own) to point to the relevant diretories and run:
+To run an example of the ADF diagnostics, simply download this repo, setup your computing environment as described in the [Required software environment](https://github.com/NCAR/CAM_diagnostics/blob/main/README.md#required-software-environment) section above, modify the `config_cam_baseline_example.yaml` file (or create one of your own) to point to the relevant diretories and run:

-`./run_diag config_cam_baseline_example.yaml`
+`./run_adf_diag config_cam_baseline_example.yaml`

-This should generate a collection of time series files, climatology (climo) files, re-gridded climo files, and example CAM diagnostic figures, all in their respective directories.
+This should generate a collection of time series files, climatology (climo) files, re-gridded climo files, and example ADF diagnostic figures, all in their respective directories.

 ## Troubleshooting